 - John Kneubuhl, the famous Hollywood screenwriter for TV series Star Trek, Hawaii Five-O and actor AI Harrington who starred in Hawaii Five-O are both American Samoans.

 - The screenwriter of ‘Fast & Furious’ Garry Scott Thompson is also an American Samoan.

 - The American Samoans took a very active part in World War I & II and are considered to be brave people.

 - The National Football League (NFL) currently has 30 ethnic Samoans.

 - All three native bat species of American Samoa are considered to be endangered because of excessive hunting.
 This is because they are regarded as a delicacy in Guam and other Pacific islands.

 - An imaginary demarcation line between calendar dates, the International Date Line (IDL), separates American Samoa from Samoa.
 So if you fly to Samoa from American Samoa, you will travel 24 hours back in time.

-American Samoa is heaven on earth for those who love snorkelling, hiking, camping or just sightseeing.
+American Samoa is heaven on earth for those who love snorkeling, hiking, camping, or just sightseeing.
 It has beautiful destinations and interesting culture.
 Click to read more.